mikezalik/plantcollector/README.md

 }
 ```

 Save the file and run these commands to set up your local db.
-Make sure you have PostgreSQL installed!
+Make sure you install PostgreSQL before proceeding!

 ```
 createdb plantcollector